abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 >         nsh> hello
 >         Hello, World!!
 >         nsh>
 >
->     Notice that the executable 'hello' is found using the value in the
+>     Notice that the executable \'hello\' is found using the value in
->     PATH variable (which was preset to "/bin").
-If the PATH variable
+>     the PATH variable (which was preset to \"/bin\").
+If the PATH
->     were not set then you would have to use /bin/hello on the command
+>     variable were not set then you would have to use /bin/hello on the
->     line.
+>     command line.

 ### nsh2